marcellino-ornelas/create-components-react/README.md

 or

-`react-component Nav/NavItem` will create a NavItem component folder in Nav folder
+`react-component create Nav/NavItem` will create a NavItem component folder in Nav folder

     Nav
     | -- NavItem